The house from a circa 1905 postcard

 Alfred Tennyson, his wife Emily, and sons Hallam and Lionel from a circa 1862 photograph.
 Gunby is believed to be Tennyson's "haunt of ancient peace."
 The photo is in the collection of the Museum of Reading.
 This image is in the public domain.

-Built / Designed For: Sir William Massingberd
+Built / Designed For: Sir William Massingberd, 2nd Bt.

-House & Family History: Gunby was built in 1700 for Sir William Massingberd, 2nd Bt. of Bratoft, and is noted for its paneled rooms and beautiful oak staircase.
-The house was extended in the 1870s with addition of the music room.
-When the baronetcy of Bratoft died out, the estate passed to the Langton family of Langton Hall.
-Field Marshal Sir Archibald Montgomery-Massingberd rescued Gunby from demolition during World War II, when the RAF planned to build a new runway on the estate.
-His appeal to the king saved the house, which he promptly gave to the National Trust in 1945 as a gift to the nation in gratitude for Gunby's survival.
-James Lees-Milne negotiated the acquisition of Gunby for the National Trust in 1943.
-In his book "People and Places," Lees-Milne states "in the whole history of the National Trust, the transfer of a large estate to the Trust never happened more speedily or smoothly than Gunby" (it was one of Lees-Milne's favorite houses).
-The field marshal's wife, Lady Massingberd, had a second cousin by the name of Ralph Vaughn-Williams; his song "Linden Lea" was first performed in 1902 in the music room at Gunby.
-The house is rare in having its servants' quarters preserved perfectly intact.
-Gunby is believed to be Tennyson's "haunt of ancient peace" (Tennyson lived at nearby Somersby).
+House & Family History: Built of a warm, plum-colored red brick (some of which was brought from Holland), Gunby is noted for its lovely paneled rooms and fine oak staircase.
+The house was built around 1699-1700 for Sir William Massingberd, 2nd Bt., and remained in the ownership of his descendants until 1944.
+The Victorian poet laureate, Alfred, Lord Tennyson, who lived nearby, very likely was describing Gunby when he wrote “…and one an English home, gray twilight pour’d On dewy pastures, dewy trees Softer than sleep—all things in order stored, A haunt of ancient peace” in his 1832 poem "The Palace of Art."
+Charles Langton-Massingberd, who owned Gunby in the 19th century, bequeathed the house to his eldest daughter, Emily Caroline, at his death in 1887.
+Emily, a passionate teetotaler and political activist, was an active campaigner for women’s rights who founded the Pioneer Club, a pro-suffrage members’ club for the education and advancement of women.
+In the 20th century Gunby was the seat of Field Marshal Sir Archibald Montgomery-Massingberd, who rescued the house from demolition during World War II, when the RAF planned to build a new runway on the site of Gunby Hall.
+His appeal to the king, George VI, saved the house, which the field marshal gave to the National Trust in 1944 as a gift to the nation in gratitude for Gunby’s survival.
+James Lees-Milne, who negotiated the acquisition of Gunby for the National Trust, wrote in his 1992 book, "People and Places," “…in the whole history of the National Trust, the transfer of a large estate to the Trust never happened more speedily or smoothly than Gunby” (it was one of Lees-Milne’s favorite houses).
+The field marshal’s wife, Lady Massingberd, had a second cousin by the name of Ralph Vaughn-Williams; the famous composer’s song "Linden Lea" was first performed in 1902 in the Victorian oak-paneled music room at Gunby.
+Largely formed between 1690 and 1730, Gunby’s library is considered one of the best examples of a surviving 18th century squire’s library.
+The house is rare in having its servants’ quarters preserved perfectly intact.

 Country Life: XCIV, 816, 860, 1943.